swflynn/Courses_UCI/Chem231B_QM/README.md

 The message should be short and informative, i.e. (update lecture 2 notes).

 With this done we have now saved our changes to the repo!
+Remember, these changes are all to your local git account.
-The next step is to push tehse changes to your (not swflynn) Github account for the world to see!
+The next step is to push these changes to your (not swflynn) Github account for the world to see!

 `$ git push`

+If this does not work for some reason (your configuration is not  set up correct) you can also try

+`$ git push origin master`

+Which tells git to push to the master copy on your Github (the main version).

+Now that you have saved chagnes you are happy with, your should update the original version owned by swflynn.
+To do this, go to the swflynn repo (the original) and click `New Pull Request` and make a pull request. swflynn will need to review your changes and add them to the original account.
+Please see the [Official](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) Giithub guide if you are confused.

+This is it you are now a fully-functioning member of the Git/Github community.
+If you are confused, or experience any issues during this process please do not hesitate to contact me.
+This project is for everyone, do not let this workflow stop you from contributing!